Why is release management important?

 Quantitatively, gathering a few basic metrics like average release times, type and priority of releases, number of errors, and number of delayed releases help to identify the health of release management.
 This also provides an opportunity to establish deadlines in the future with realistic expectations, so that release management can be properly planned.

 Qualitatively, people who are part of the release management process can shed light on shortcomings and possible bottlenecks.
 Factoring these aspects can help in establishing a regular release cycle.
 Establishing lighter processes, in the beginning, can lead to higher compliance – and over time, the processes that work well will become standard practice.
 These standards play an important role in regularizing and automating processes, such as testing and verification.
+Some release management tools can help you manage the process of software release and delivery.

 The difference between a project and a release manager